HandsomeMichael/DodgerollClamity/README.md

   <img src="icon.png" alt="Dodgeroll mod icon"/>
 </p>

+Forked from Dodgeroll mod

 A Terraria mod that seeks to add a highly configurable dodgeroll to serve all your i-frame dodging needs.
 This is probably unbalanced when playing with other mods / base Terraria content, so configure it to be as broken or as balanced as you want it to be (the base configuration is what I personally enjoy using).

-This is my first mod for Terraria, so expect some bugs and unintended behaviors while using it.
-You're welcome to report those to me at the [Issues](https://github.com/JonasueDaze/Dodgeroll/issues) tab or at the Steam Workshop page (though it may take some time for me to get into them).

 ## Features